Samhollowood/CaveCalcV2.0/README.md

 ## Usage

 CaveCalcV2.0 allows users to run single models, multiple models, or models using the Carbonate Data Analyser (CDA).
 Detailed instructions are available in **manual.pdf**.
-Users can run models via:
+In summary, users can run models via:

 - The **Graphical User Interface (GUI)**
 - The `run_models.py` script (in `API_models/`)
 - The `run_CDA.py` script (in `API_models/`)
-- Creating your own script, using `run_models.py`, `run_CDA.py`, or  `./examples/` as templates
+- By creating your own script

-`run_models.py` uses default model inputs, while `run_CDA.py` has a select number of inputs, over a range, intended to guide the user on the CDA process.
-Model inputs can be **added, removed, or modified** to suit the users study.
-A complete list of inputs is available in **manual.pdf**, Table 2.
+`run_models.py` is a python file that sets a settings dictionary that defines all model inputs as their defualt values.
+The `run_CDA.py` is a python file that has a select number of inputs, with some inputs defined in an array, intended to guide the user on the CDA.
+In both these scripts, model inputs can be **added, removed, or modified** to suit the users study.
+Removing model inputs from the settings dictionary will mean their default values (`cavecalc/data/deafaults.py`) are applied.
+A complete list of all model inputs are available in **manual.pdf**, Table 2.

 Integrated development environments (**Spyder**, **Jupyter Notebook**) are recommended for editing `.py` scripts.
 More advanced users may want to create their own `.py` scripts, using the `run_models.py`  or `run_CDA.py` as a template.